-If you have a job offer in the United States and an employer willing to help you acquire a temporary U.S. employment visa in order to accept it, but you have a criminal record, it is very likely you are inadmissible.
-That means you would be ineligible for a work visa (or any other visa or green card) to enter the United States.
-This holds true even if you don’t have a formal conviction or even a formal arrest on your record.
+If you have a job offer in the United States and an employer willing to help you acquire a temporary (nonimmigrant) U.S. employment visa in order to accept it, but you have a criminal record, it is likely you are inadmissible.
+That means you would be ineligible for a work visa (or any other visa or green card) with which to enter the United States.
+This holds true even if you don't have a formal conviction or even a formal arrest on your record.

 The list all of the crimes that can cause someone to become inadmissible for a visa is a long one, and we cannot simply summarize it here.
 Because of the strict U.S. immigration laws, even the most non-serious of illegal activity can trigger inadmissibility, such as admitting that you once experimented with marijuana.

 You can find several helpful discussions about types of inadmissibility and learn more about the different categories of crimes in this article on crimes and immigrant inadmissibility.

 If you suspect that you might be found inadmissible, or if a U.S. embassy, consulate, or other immigration official tells you that you are inadmissible, you might be able to ask for a nonimmigrant waiver of inadmissibility.
 This is called a 212(d)(3) nonimmigrant waiver.

 However, some serious crimes cannot be waived.
 In that case you would not be eligible for the waiver or for a work visa.

 Many factors determine whether or not a criminal record or history can be overcome, such as the nature of the crime, the number of incidences, and the amount of time the person was imprisoned.
 To start, crimes that cannot be overcome are: